rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

 # II.
 Taxonomy of Functions
 *Please note in biological taxonomic classifications, only the genus (first letter capitalized) and species (not capitalized) is italicized to identify an organism in a system called binomical nomeclature.
-Here, trinomial nomenclature with adapted classifications, format typography, and abbreviations will be used to classify and explicate functions and attendant "ecosystems."*
+Here, trinomial nomenclature with adapted classifications, format typography, and abbreviations will be used to classify and explicate functions and attendant "ecosystems."
+This is not an exhuastive list of all functions but rather a strategic collection of functions that may be most confusing at first glance and/or with complementary functionality. *
 ## Table of Contents
 ### II.
 Taxonomy of Functions
 #### [A. Adaptations](https://github.com/rajtum/Machine-Learning-Makeshift-Portfolio/blob/master/Sections/II%20Taxonomy%20of%20Functions.md#a-adaptations-1)